informalsystems/hermes/guide/src/advanced/configurating/performance.md

 ### 2. Batch Delay

-The `batch_delay` setting dictates the delay until an event batch is emitted if no `NewBlock` events have been receibed yet.
+The `batch_delay` setting dictates the delay until an event batch is emitted if no `NewBlock` events have been received yet.

 ```toml
 batch_delay = '500ms'